amalbasly/amalbasly/README.md

 - 🌱 I’m currently learning **VHDL, Flutter, JavaScript, PHP**

-- 👨‍💻 All of my projects are available at [https://github.com/amalbasly](https://github.com/amalbasly)
+- 👨‍💻 All of my projects are available at [My github account](https://github.com/amalbasly)

 - 📫 How to reach me **amalbasly92@gmail.com**